adrienkohlbecker/vagrant-fsnotify/README.md

 Due to the nature of filesystem events and the fact that `vagrant-fsnotify` uses `touch`, the events are triggerred back on the host a second time.
-To avoid infinite loops, we add an arbitrary delay of 2 seconds between `touch`-ing the same file.
+To avoid infinite loops, we add an arbitrary debounce of 2 seconds between `touch`-ing the same file.
 Thus, if a file is modified on the host more than once in 2 seconds the VM will only see one notification.
-If the second trigger on the host or this aritrary delay is unacceptable for your application, `vagrant-fsnotify` might not be for you.
+If the second trigger on the host or this arbitrary debounce is unacceptable for your application, `vagrant-fsnotify` might not be for you.

 Installation